WillMuzyka/Foodfy/README.md

 ## :warning: Rocketseat
 ### If you're part of Rocketseat Team, please read the following text, it contains some important information regarding this project

 This project follows all the prerequisites from the challenges and exercises on the course.
-But I took the liberty of adding some other functionalities that I think make it a little bit better for the user experience.
+But I took the liberty of adding some other functionalities that I think increments a little bit the user experience.
 Some are minor changes and other add more pages or change the initial rules.
 Some of them are:

-* Search for chefs when on chefs page;
+* Search box for chefs when on chefs page;
-* Back button on forgot password page;
+* Added back button on forgot password page;
-* Icons in both login and forgot password pages;
+* Added icons in both login and forgot password pages;
 * Added a first login page, for setting your password;
 * Added transitions for most of the buttons;
-* When not an admin, some buttons hide (or change) on the admin area, as chefs (since a regular user can't add, modify or delete a chef) being hidden and users (since the regular user can only edit its own account) being changed to "Account";
+* When not an admin, some buttons hide (or change) on the admin area, as the chefs button being hidden (since a regular user can't add, modify or delete a chef) and the users button being changed to "Account" (since the regular user can only edit its own account);
-* Added the Base Model file;
+* Added the Base.js in models, with common functions for other models;
-* Added a seed file;
+* Added a seed file, creating random data in recipes, chefs and users;
 * Added animations when creating a user (success or error/fail).

 In my point of view, these changes are for better improving the application and are not intended to substitute any other requirement from this challenge.

 ## :cop: Remarks

-Please notice that this project was made during a bootcamp, for better understanding the concepts of the node.js, javascript and web development.
+Please notice that this project was made during a bootcamp for better understanding the concepts of the node.js, javascript and web development.

 This is not a deploy version of the application and may have some bugs and errors.
 The whole purpose of this code is for learning and I do not have any guaranty if you want to deploy or use it commercially.